 There were 10 project teams.
 Awards were made to the top 3 teams at the Celebration and Awards Dinner on July 18 at Coltivare in downtown Ithaca.

-We took occasional breaks from the hacking to attend talks by well-known experts in the community – please see the Boot Camp schedule and check back later for links to the talks below.
+We took occasional breaks from the hacking to attend talks by well-known experts in the community – and also recorded some of the project team presentations here.
 Note that some talks are pre-publication oriented and may not be posted.

 Smart Contracts for Radical Markets: Cryptokitties has brought Dutch Auctions to the mainstream.
 In this project we'll use smart contracts to experiment with new kinds of auctions too.
 For inspiration, we’ll start with ideas from Radical Markets by Posner and Weyl.